rjqocampo/tic-tac-toe/readme.md

 * Value of conditional statements
 * Value of destructuring assignment syntax
 * Value of Chrome DevTools, specifically the Breakpoints and Watch feature
-* Value of not polluting the namespace
+* Value of not polluting the global namespace
 * Value of SASS mixins and nesting for cleaner CSS
 * Importance of functions, event listeners and DOM manipulation
 * Importance of animations to give user feedback